 The window to start watching the film after the start time is thirty minutes and you’ll need to finish watching the film within an hour of the end of its run time.

 How accessible is the event?

 In a change to Screening Days, we are aiming to screen all films with optional caption subtitles (subject to availability and timelines).
 We’ve taken this action to highlight the availability of caption subtitles on particular films, to encourage exhibitors to consider screening more films with caption subtitling, and in response to requests in our recent Screening Days survey.
+In addition, the sessions will also be captioned.
 If you have any other queries about the accessibility of the event, please contact us.

 Will you be returning to physical Screening Days?

 We see being together in the same place as an important part of Screening Days, but only when it is safe and feasible to do so.
 Screening Days involves people from different parts of the country coming together, something that has bigger implications in a global pandemic.
 We hope running online events will make Screening Days more accessible to more people across the UK and hope to continue to provide this as part of our offer.
 We also look forward to returning to and supporting independent cinemas too, when it is safe to do so.

 Can I talk about the films I see at Virtual Screening Days?